top of page

 1. The Age of Youth: American Society and the Two World Wars (Cambridge University Press, 2025)

-By weaving together the history of U.S. foreign relations, U.S. political history, and the history of youth and education, this book demonstrates how national security concerns shaped and reshaped American ideas about youth, their roles in national security, and their educational opportunities.
-The title, "The Age of Youth," therefore, has two meanings: during this period, American adults paid close attention to young people due to recurring national emergencies (both real and perceived), making this period an "age of youth," and as a result, the definition of youth (particularly the ages that were considered "youth") was defined and redefined.
-Additionally, the book cover shows an image from the 1930s, not from either World War, because the book challenges the widely held assumption in US historiography that war and military issues had little to do with American society during the first half of the twentieth century except when the country was officially engaged in the world wars (and so the subtitle is "American society AND the world wars," not "IN").
-It's an image that only shows white men because the book demonstrates how access to education provided by the government in the name of national security favored young white men above others in their age group.
+By weaving together the history of U.S. foreign relations, U.S. political history, and the history of youth and education, this book demonstrates how national security concerns shaped and reshaped American ideas about youth, their roles in national security, and their access to education in the first half of the twentieth century.
+The title, "The Age of Youth," therefore, has two meanings: throughout this period, American adults paid close attention to young people due to recurring national emergencies (both real and perceived), making this period an "age of youth," and as a result, the definition of youth (particularly the ages considered "youth") was defined and redefined.
+By exploring the evolving link between youth, national security, and education across peacetime and wartime, the book challenges the widely held assumption in U.S. historiography that war and military issues had little to do with American society during the first half of the twentieth century except when the country was officially engaged in the world wars (and so the subtitle is "American society AND the world wars," not "IN").
 Based on bilingual archival research in English and Japanese, I also reveal the bidirectional nature of this dynamic: national security concerns influenced educational policies in the United States from World War I to World War II, which in turn shaped how U.S. authorities in Japan in the years after World War II treated young Japanese people.

-Click here for more about this book (Hardcover & e-book release date: May 2025; paperback edition 18 months later).
+Click here for more about this book (the paperback edition will be released in 2026).

 2. Layers of Imperialism: The U.S. Military and Urban Tourism in Twentieth-Century Japan